scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 ```
 docker run --detach --name test busybox ping localhost
 ```
-Now we can check the process running inside this container and the control group assigned to it:
+We can now check the process running inside this container and the control group assigned to it:
 ```
 cat /proc/$( sudo docker top test | awk '!/PID/{ print $2 }' )/cgroup
 ```